 Passover Foods: Foods That Tell the Seder Story

 - Bay-tzah – a roasted egg.
 Also represents the rebirth of spring and the national birth, or rebirth, of the Jewish people from out of the constraints of bondage.
 The roasting recalls the Passover sacrifice brought to the Temple in Jerusalem in ancient times.

-- Other symbolic foods have been added to the seder plate over the years--Passover is a very flexible holiday, and different families and communities adapt it to their concerns and passions.
+- Other symbolic foods have been added to the seder plate over the years – Passover is a very flexible holiday, and different families and communities adapt it to their concerns and passions.
 If you’d like to read about other examples of this kind of ritual innovation, click here, here, or here.

 Also see our Passover Recipes index.

-The Guide to Passover for Interfaith Families is also available in PDF and Word formats.
+The Guide to Passover for Interfaith Families is also available in PDF